neos/fusion-form/README.md

 -------------------

 - Form rendering in fusion with afx and data binding
+- Clear separation of automation and magic for understandable results
-- Extensibility and flexibility
+- Flexibility:
+  - Make no assumption about the required markup like classNames
+  - Allow to override all automatically assigned attributes
-- Enable reusability of form fragments as fusion components
+  - Enable form fragments as fusion components
+  - Allow to bind multiple objects to a single form
+  - Enable to create custom controls with
+  - Respect form elements that are defined as plain html when rendering __trustedProperties
+- Convenience:
   - Render hidden fields for validation, security and persistence magic
+  - Provide validation-errors and restore previously submitted values
+  - Prefix fieldnames with the current request namespace if needed
+- Make writing of fusion backend modules easy:
+  - Create a backend field container with translated labels and error messages
-- Automatically prefix fieldNames for the current request.namespace
+  - Adjust field markup inside the field container for the neos-backend
-- Overcome limitations as binding of forms to a single object
-- Clear separation of automation and magic for understandable results
-- Allow explicit overriding of all magic

 **Important Deviations from Fluid Form ViewHelpers**

 The following deviations are probably the ones fluid developers will